fluxbb/database/README.md

 	$query->limit = 25;
 	$query->offset = 100;

+Will compile to something along the lines of:

 	SELECT t.id AS tid, t.time, t.fieldname, u.id AS uid, u.username FROM topics AS t INNER JOIN users AS u ON (u.id = t.user_id) WHERE (t.time > :now) GROUP BY t.id ORDER BY t.time DESC LIMIT 25 OFFSET 100